 1. Student-Friendly Tips to Identify and Fix Fragments

 One of the hardest parts of teaching is explaining a tough concept that all students can understand.
-Even after explaining the same concept in multiple ways, there are often some students who simply do not grasp the information.
+Even after explaining the same concept in multiple ways, some students still do not grasp the information.
 This commonly happens with sentence fragments because they often look like a sentence.
-Thankfully, here are some tips on teaching students to identify fragments as well as ways to fix them.
+Thankfully, here are some tips for teaching students to identify fragments and ways to fix them.

 For another way to help students identify and fix fragments, ask them what is going on in the sentence.
-In other words, what kind of action is being done.
+In other words, what kind of action is being done?
 For example, show the fragment after the storm stops.
-Then, ask students what is going to happen.
+Then ask students what will happen.
 Most likely, their responses will show some sort of action.
 For instance, some students may say that after the storm stops, they can run outside.
-Here, students are adding in a verb or action.
-Thus, they will see that the original response was actually a fragment as they had to add essential information.
+Here, students are adding a verb or action.
+Thus, they will see that the original response was actually a fragment, as they had to add essential information.

 Commonly, fragments include red flag words.
 These are typically subordinate conjunctions.
 Have students see if they started their fragment with because, since, even though, unless, that, and since.
 If they did, have them see if there is a complete thought together.
 Oftentimes, it helps to read the sentence aloud to another classmate.
 If the sentence does not make sense, it very well could be a fragment.
 Students can have fun adding in the missing subject or verb to complete the thought.

 Fragments do not make sense on their own.
-If students know about dependent and independent clauses, fragments will be dependent clauses.
-This is due to the fact that they do not make sense by themselves.
+If students know about dependent and independent clauses, they will recognize that fragments are dependent clauses.
+This is because they do not make sense on their own.
 As students progress in writing, ask them to identify the who, what, where, or why components of the sentence.
 For instance, provide a sentence, such as I ran to the store because I needed carrots.
 To break down the sentence, I is the who, ran is the how, the store is where, and the need for carrots is why.
-By teaching students to break down a sentence, they will be able to see if it has a complete thought.
-If they cannot answer these questions, they may only have a fragment or dependent clause.
+By teaching students to break down a sentence, they can see whether it expresses a complete thought.
+If they cannot answer these questions, they may only have a fragment or a dependent clause.

 2. Hands-On Teaching Ideas to Teach Sentence Fragments

 Hopefully, the above tips will help students identify sentence fragments and what is needed to fix them.
 However, students may often say something makes sense when it actually doesn’t.
 This is often why students write fragments in the first place.
-Therefore, it takes time and different techniques for students to understand how to tell if there is a complete thought or not.
-To further help students, hands-on techniques may be very helpful in identifying fragments.
+Therefore, it takes time and different techniques for students to learn how to tell whether a sentence expresses a complete thought.
+To further help students, hands-on techniques may be useful for identifying fragments.

-Oftentimes, students need to have the required parts of a sentence stand out.
+Often, students need the required parts of a sentence to stand out.
 Thus, in this activity, students will need some sort of colors.
 For instance, highlighters, markers, and crayons will all work.
 To start, students will be given a list of sentences.
 If this is overwhelming, using sentence strips greatly helps!
-This means that students are only working with one sentence at a time, which will help them avoid rushing through a sentence.
-To complete, students will highlight the subject one color and circle the verb with another.
+This means students work with one sentence at a time, helping them avoid rushing through it.
+To complete, students will highlight the subject in one color and circle the verb with another.
 If students can’t do this, then they know that it has to be a fragment.

 Since the third requirement of a complete thought is often the hardest, students may need to review dependent versus independent clauses.
 A popular activity involves a clause sort.
 To do this, students are given strips of paper with dependent and independent clauses.
 Then, students sort them into two rows: one for independent and one for dependent.
 As a helpful tip, allow students to read the clauses aloud.
 This often helps them tell if the clause can stand alone.